 - Temporary spray adhesive

 I used a 6 foot board because fits my porch perfectly, but this project can be scaled to fit your needs.
 The 1×10 is the ideal size for the following stencils.
+Pick up a piece of common board from Home Depot and have them cut it size in the store.

 I started by sanding down any rough edges of the board, then adding a few coats of satin white spray paint.
 I let the paint dry fully and started to create the stencils.
+You could also roll or brush on white paint for this step.

 Once the stencils were laid out as I wanted them, I sprayed a few very light coats of gray spray paint over the letters.
 I waited for the paint to dry a bit between each coat.
 When I was happy with the color I pulled off and discarded the stencils.
 I was left with nice lines and a big bold welcome sign!